UPDATED at 10:11 A.M. on 2017-07-28

 A coalition of human rights groups and organizations representing minority peoples around the world released a letter this week condemning the expulsion of a Uyghur rights activist and NGO member from a U.N. forum in April, calling the move an expression of “domination” by an unnamed U.N. member state.

 Dolkun Isa, a founder of the exile World Uyghur Congress (WUC) and member of the Unrepresented Nations and Peoples Organization (UNPO), was forced from U.N. premises in New York by security guards without explanation on April 26.

-Two days later, he was denied reentry to take part in the forum by the UNPO, from which he had earlier been excluded, said the May 8 letter signed by Human Rights and China, China Change, Human Rights Watch, the International Campaign for Tibet, and other organizations.
+Two days later, he was denied a new badge to be able to re-enter the forum, to which he had duly registered, said the May 8 letter signed by Human Rights and China, China Change, Human Rights Watch, the International Campaign for Tibet, and other organizations.

 “It is very worrying to witness once again the domination exercised by states within the UN system,” said UNPO General Secretary Marino Busdachin in an apparent reference to China, which routinely objects to political activities by ethnic Uyghurs living in exile from their traditional homeland in China’s Xinjiang Uyghur Autonomous Region.

 Especially troubling was Isa’s removal from an event organized by the United Nations Permanent Form on Indigenous Issues (UNPFII), “a crucial UN forum that gives space to indigenous peoples to voice their concerns and recommendations,” Busdachin said.